-Location: The Conger Mountains Herd Management Area (HMA) is located 75 miles west of Delta.
-The HMA is bounded by old Highway 50 & 6 (Cowboy Pass) on the south.
+The Conger Mountains Herd Management Area (HMA) is located 75 miles west of Delta.
+The HMA is bounded by old Highway 50 & 6 on the south, and Cowboy pass on the north.
 Horses can be viewed from any of the main roads and springs within the HMA.